korean bulgogi

 What to serve with Beef Bulgogi?

-If you like it as an effortless one-bowl dinner, such as a Korean beef bulgogi bowl, place it on top of the white rice and serve it with kimchi (or another vegetable side dish) on the side.
+If you like it as an effortless one-bowl dinner, such as a Korean beef bulgogi bowl, place it on top of the white rice and serve it with Kimchi (or another vegetable side dish) on the side.

 Do you want to dress it up?
 To make wraps, try them with lettuce leaves and ssamjang.
 A side of doenjang jjigae will give the entire meal a really realistic Korean flavour.